davide-talesco/paip/README.md

-`metadata`? | any | this is an optional metadata object `tx` | string | this is the transaction Id of the request `time` | date | this is the time the request was made
+`metadata`? | any | this is an optional metadata object `tx` | string | this is the transaction Id of the request `time` | date | this is the time the request was made `sync` | Boolean | always set to true to indicate this is a synchronous message

 ## RESPONSE MESSAGE